cheredia19/us-presidential-elections-facts-and-figures/README.md

 ## Popular votes by party and winners (1856-2020)

-The former vice president is the only candidate to surpass the 80 million popular-vote barrier (81,283,501) in a presidential election.
+The former vice president under Barack Obama is the only candidate to surpass the 80 million popular-vote barrier (81,283,501) in a presidential election.
 It's fair to say that he and Trump (74,223,975) are the only ones to have surpassed 70 million votes, both in the 2020 race.

-Since the first Republican nominating convention in 1856, in which ex-senator **John Charles Frémont** got the nomination, Democrats and Republicans have been pitted against each other every four years, taking center stage in every election.
+**Since the first Republican nominating convention in 1856, in which ex-senator John Charles Frémont got the nomination, Democrats and Republicans have been pitted against each other every four years, taking center stage in every election**.

 The following two line charts show the popular vote performances of Democratic and Republican candidates from that year to the last election in 2020.